 You’ll later have access to an Audio Scanner, enabling you to eavesdrop on conversations, whilst a Camera mode grants you the opportunity to snap pictures on your travels to then share through Miiverse.

 Replay value has always been available in droves within previous games, and Undercover is no different.
 With Nintendo easter eggs hidden throughout the game (no spoilers!), along with such a sizeable assortment of Red Bricks, Gold Bricks, disguises and vehicles to discover, this promises to occupy you for weeks.

 Whilst lengthy loading screens that permeate play were an initial concern, they’re few and far between to worry yourself too much about.
 Once you’ve loaded the open world expanse, the only time that they’ll return is when you shift into a story level or cutscene, the sandbox remaining load-free.

-However, it’s the inconsistency that lets the overall package down – niggling bugs that detracting from the experience.
-The biggest worry being the game’s frame rate, which never seems to settle regardless of what you’re doing around LEGO City.
-Undercover is clearly an ambitious project, yet either the hardware or engine struggle to smoothen the ride.
+However, it’s the inconsistency that lets the overall package down – niggling bugs that detract from the experience.
+The biggest worry is the game’s frame rate, which never seems to settle regardless of what you’re doing around LEGO City.
+Undercover is clearly an ambitious project, yet either the hardware or engine struggles to smoothen the ride.